Xilinx/Vitis-Tutorials/README.md

 </p>

 ### [Introduction](./Getting_Started)
 Start here!
 Learn the basics of the Vitis programming model by putting together your very first application.
-No experience necessary!!
+No experience necessary!

 ### [Machine Learning Tutorial](./Machine_Learning)
 Learn how to use Vitis, Vitis AI, and the Vitis accelerated libraries to implement a fully end-to-end accelerated application using purely software-defined flows - no hardware expertise required.